-- > Work in close partnership with the school, offering information that will benefit the tutors and class staff and reinforce a positive attitude towards school for their child or young person - > Inform the school of any changes in circumstances that may affect their child's behaviour - > Discuss any behavioural concerns with the supervisor promptly allow for good learning, their peg will be moved to the rain cloud as a warning.
-The teacher will explain that with improved behaviour, they can move back to sunshine.
+- > Work in close partnership with the school, offering information that will benefit the tutors and class staff and reinforce a positive attitude towards school for their child or young person - > Inform the school of any changes in circumstances that may affect their child's behaviour - > Discuss any behavioural concerns with the supervisor promptly with improved behaviour, they can move back to sunshine.
 If a child on the rain cloud shows further unwanted behaviour then their name will be moved to the storm cloud.
 When moved to the storm cloud, the child will miss some of their choosing time and the class teacher will inform parents about the behaviour.
 Please note that if we have had a behaviour incident that requires a child's peg going on the thundercloud, we will let you know.
 We don't always feel it necessary to let you know about the rain cloud as these issues are always resolved quickly during our day.